KatieLars/KatieLars.github.io/_posts/2017-07-04-hashing_hashes_with_time_and_space.markdown

 ![swarm of bees](https://media.giphy.com/media/Z1zd9yQlbkaCQ/giphy.gif)

 See the problem I found with hashes was trying to set values equal to any one constant key/value pair.
-In other words, I needed an initial value equal to the first key/value set that appears in the hash (of course, chosing the first pair is completely random since pairs don't have a strict order within a hash).
+In other words, I needed an initial value equal to the first key/value set that appears in the hash (of course, choosing the first pair is completely random since pairs don't have a strict order within a hash).
 If the data set were an array, I would simply say array_name[0] to access the data at that unique location.
 But location (i.e. order) is not the unique part of a hash; keys are.

 ![Cinderella Gus trying to get key](http://i.imgur.com/H3oXwA9.jpg)